stackroost/aeonix-compiler/README.md

-# aeonix-compiler
+# solnix-compiler

-A compiler for the Aeonix programming language, written in Zig.
+A compiler for the solnix programming language, written in Zig.
 Supports compilation to eBPF and x86_64 targets.

 ## Building